Plastic Surgeon & Medical Spa Serving Bryn Mawr, Villanova & Communities Near The Main Line Of Philadelphia, PA

 - Am I a good candidate?

 - How can I best prepare for my procedure?

 - Who will see me for my follow up visits?

 - Will you be available for any questions or concerns I have during recovery?

 Dr. Jean and our experienced staff are dedicated to our patients.
 Our top priority is your safety and satisfaction with your results.
 Our plastic surgeon will spend 45 minutes or more with you during your initial consultation to discuss all of your options as well as answer any questions you may have.
 Our cosmetic coordinator will provide you with an all inclusive quote, as well as scheduling and financing details.
 We treat our patients as we would want to be treated and are available 24/7 to our patients, especially during recovery.
 If you call after our hours of operation, the line is redirected to Dr. Jean’s cell phone.

-If you’re interested in a tummy tuck, please contact Main Line Plastic Surgery in Pennsylvania today at 484-222-0010 to see if an abdominoplasty is right for you.
+If you’re interested in a tummy tuck, please contact Main Line Plastic Surgery in Pennsylvania today Text or Call to see if an abdominoplasty is right for you.
 Our board-certified plastic surgeon serves clients throughout Pennsylvania including Bryn Mawr, Philadelphia, Bala Cynwyd, and South Jersey.